thegetty/quire-docs/content/resources/workshop.md

 ### Adding new images to your project

 Images can be easily added and subtracted from your Quire project.
 When adding new images they should be placed in the `_assets/images/` folder.
 Once the images have been saved, there are a few ways to add them to the pages of your Quire project.
-The first is by incluing `image:` and the title of your image file in the page YAML.
+The first is by including `image:` and the title of your image file (ending in .jpg or .png) in the page YAML.

 For example: